emc-isilon/pike/doc/source/index.rst

     - ``PIKE_CREDS`` (percent delimited)
     - ``PIKE_SHARE``

+Refer to :py:class:`pike.test.Options` for a complete list of variables.

-Subsequent examples will not pass these variables explicitly
+Subsequent examples will not pass arguments explicitly.

 Using the ``Pathlike`` interface
 ================================